8Bitsian/8Bitsian.github.io/pages/index.md

 Hello, I am Imani Hollie (8BitSoftware) and I am a Computer Programming student documenting my software development journey.

-This is my Jekyll site and it is currently being hosted in a repository on my GitHub.
+This is my Jekyll site and it is currently being hosted in a repository on my [GitHub](https://github.com/8Bitsian).

-# Contact Me
-- Direct Links: Include icons for your LinkedIn Profile and GitHub Profile.
+You can contact me on [BlueSky](https://bsky.app/profile/8bitsoftware.bsky.social).